Billokeowh/Springboot_RandomUsernameAndPassword-Generator/README.md

 # Springboot_RandomUsernameAndPassword-Generator

 A random Username and Passwords generator built using Springboot and Maven.
-Output is accessible using designated port.
+Output is accessible using designated port utilizing Springboot web.

 Sample output: